xAlpharax/whisper-stt-gradio/README.md

 # whisper-stt-gradio

-Gradio Interface for Transcription and Translation using the Whisper Large V3 model for Sentence-To-Text (STT) tasks.
+Gradio Interface for Transcription and Translation using the Whisper Large V3 model for Speech-To-Text (STT) tasks.
 It has support for many languages, including Romanian, and offers pretty great accuracy.

 ## Setup